TamasSzigeti/TamasSzigeti/README.md

-Full stack software engineer and lead with 20+ years of experience.
-Architect, problem-solver, innovator with a systemic and holistic approach.
+Full stack software engineer and lead with 20+ years of experience.Architect, problem-solver, innovator with a systemic and holistic approach.
 Getting things done and leaving it better than it was found.

-### 🛠 Available for projects

-Leading a team of developers – Hire us for high quality software development services, to build products end-to-end or to contribute in a specific scope.
-The team is strongest in PHP, Symfony, TypeScript, Node.js, React, and their ecosystems
+Serving the user above all.

 ### 💬 Get in touch